souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 Integer.class.getDeclaredField("value")
 ```

-When passing constant arrays, the following ways to declare and populate an array are equivalent from the point of view of the image builder:
+When passing constant arrays, the following ways to declare and populate an array are equivalent from the point of view of the `native-image` builder:

 ```java
 Class<?>[] params0 = new Class<?>[]{String.class, int.class};